Famicoman/obsoleet.com/content/post/2011-02-19-torrent-rss.md

 [<http://feeds.feedburner.com/ObsoleetTorrents>][1]

-I basically made a feedburner pointed at an RSS feed that corresponds to searching for &#8216;obsoleet' on Kickass-Torrents.
+I basically made a feedburner pointed at an RSS feed that corresponds to searching for 'obsoleet' on Kickass-Torrents.
 This way, if I upload a new torrent, it will pop up in the feed.
 Now, I used feedburner so there is an easy transition if I ever decide to handle the RSS feed for the torrents in another fashion.

  [1]: http://feeds.feedburner.com/ObsoleetTorrents "http://feeds.feedburner.com/ObsoleetTorrents"